andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I started by logging into the dc-1 VM (I created it in the "VM Creation in Microsoft Azure" project).
+I started by logging into the dc-1 VM.
 The Server Manager dashboard opened upon logging in.
 </p>
 <br />